 Traumatic past events such as experiencing sexual assaults or accidents or witnessing deaths may make people more vulnerable to mental health disorders.
 People may also have a high risk of abusing and becoming addicted to alcohol and drugs if they are using such substances to cope with their trauma.

-What to Expect from Dual Diagnosis Treatment
+What to Expect from Dual Diagnosis Treatment?

 Types of drug addiction treatment offered at rehab centers differ from one client to another and one center to another.
 Treatments are even more varied for co-occurring disorders.

 Despite this variety, many dual treatment rehab facilities have structured rehab processes that include similar elements.
-When seeking treatment at a dual diagnosis treatment center, there is a good chance that you will see:

 It is important to participate in the intake process before a dual diagnosis treatment program can begin.
 Simply speaking, intake is an interview process that aims to make sure that you or your loved one is fit to attend a rehab facility.
-It also gives you or your loved one a chance to decide whether a specific facility is the right choice.
+It also gives you or your loved one a chance to decide whether a specific facility is a right choice.

 During the course of addiction treatment, dual diagnosis rehab centers teach clients and their loved ones how mental disorders affect their addictions.
 This knowledge gives clients a better chance of overcoming their addictions fully.